duplocloud/docs/faq.md

 Terraform projects typically have a broad scope with multiple components.
 Sometimes, you must make small targeted changes (for example, a health check URL change).
 But when the change is being executed, there may be other drifts, and the user may be forced to resolve them.
 This can be inconvenient, and often, the user will change the UI, resulting in further configuration drifts.

 {% hint style="info" %}
 About half of our customer base uses no-code, while the other half uses Terraform.
 Ironically, software developer-centric companies prefer no-code because it enables engineers to be agile and focus on their application code.
+By contrast, the low-code Terraform provider offers a different kind of flexibility, allowing for the integration of unique solutions like the creation of short-lived one-shot ECS tasks through the API, demonstrating the platform's versatility in accommodating diverse operational needs.
-By contrast, the low-code Terraform provider is often used in DevOps-centric organizations.
+{% endhint %}der is often used in DevOps-centric organizations.
 {% endhint %}

 ### How is the DuploCloud subscription cost calculated?